 Summary

-You fine-tuned a distilled BERT to detect fake news at 96% accuracy from titles alone, then benchmarked all four models.
-The lesson: distilled models are not just smaller — they deliver near-identical accuracy at a fraction of the training and inference cost, with TinyBERT offering the best speed-per-accuracy for production.
+This is how fake news detection with distilled BERT works.
+We fine-tuned a distilled model to 96% accuracy from titles alone.
+Then we benchmarked all four models.
+The lesson is simple.
+Distilled models are not just smaller.
+They give near-identical accuracy at a fraction of the training and inference cost.
+TinyBERT offers the best speed per accuracy for production.

-Next, you move from classifying whole sentences to labeling individual tokens — fine-tuning DistilBERT for named entity recognition on restaurant search queries.
+Next, we move from classifying whole sentences to labeling single tokens.
+We will do fine-tuning DistilBERT for named entity recognition on restaurant search queries.